-The Webinar “Science Policy 101” for PhD’s and Postdocs, discussed how scientists can interact effectively with policy makers.
+The Webinar “Science Policy 101” for PhD’s and Postdocs, discusses how scientists can interact effectively with policy makers.
 How to illustrate to a policymaker that your issue matters?
 How to get a policymaker to take action?It will outline how EU institutions access the latest scientific advice and evidence to guide their policy.
-Learn about the ins and outs of how legislation is created and passed and hear from science policy experts working on current science policy issues.
+In this Webinar you can learn about the ins and outs of how legislation is created and passed, and hear from science policy experts working on current science policy issues.

 Naomi has worked at the UK Parliament for 12 years in various public outreach and engagement roles.
 Currently, she is part of the UK Parliament’s Knowledge Exchange Unit, which works to support and strengthen the exchange of information and expertise between Parliament and the research community.